datastax-demos/contributing/README.md

 ```

 * `-d` will enable daemon mode and run the container in the background.
-* `--net hose` will use the host network stack inside the container.
+* `--net host` will use the host network stack inside the container.
 * `${IP_LIST}` will be the comma-delimited list of DataStax Enterprise nodes
-that will be passed to your `ENTRYPOINT`.
+that will be passed to the Dockerfile's `ENTRYPOINT`.

 ## Additional Docker Commands